merchantprotocol/documentation/docs/05_Magento_v1/30_Customer_Groups_Manager/03_Configuration.md

 ### Default Redirect URL

-The default redirect URL in case if a store is forbidden for a visitor.
+The default redirect URL in case a store is forbidden for a visitor.

 ## Payment